microsoft/semantic-kernel/docs/decisions/0024-planner-telemetry-enhancement.md

 ## Decision Drivers

 - The framework should be telemetry service agnostic.
-- Enabling and disabling specific telemetry items should require minimum effort.
+- Enabling and disabling specific telemetry items should require minimum effort, given an item can be turned on and off.

 - The following metrics should be emitted by SK:
-  - Input token usage for prompt
+  - Input token usage for prompt (Prompt)
-    - Description: A prompt is the smallest unit that consumes tokens.
-A function can consist of multiple prompts.
+    - Description: A prompt is the smallest unit that consumes tokens (`KernelFunctionFromPrompt`).
     - Dimensions: ComponentType, ComponentName, Service ID, Model ID
     - Example:
       | ComponentType | ComponentName | Service ID | Model ID | Value |